 Why Does Social Proof Work?

-According to Dr. Robert B. Cialdini who literally wrote the book on social proof, the concept works because as inherently social creatures, we find safety in numbers.
-Meaning, the more we see people talking (positively or negatively) about a brand, our decision to purchase from the brand is impacted.
+Social proof works because it is the embodiment of persuasive psychology.
+According to Dr. Robert B. Cialdini, the father of social proof, the concept works because humans find safety in numbers – even online.
+The more we see people talking (positively or negatively) about a brand, purchasing decisions are impacted.

-Social proof’s significance stems from its ability to dictate a customer’s journey and purchase decisions by becoming a necessary validator for the consumption of a good or service.
+Social proof’s significance stems from its ability to dictate a customer’s journey and purchase decisions by validating goods and services.

 Now more than ever, consumers need the input and validation of other people to complete their purchase and move into the loyalty and advocacy stages of the journey.